Yanet Garcia Exudes Flirty Vibes From A Bed On Instagram

 Yanet Garcia shared a sultry new photo on her Instagram page today and she exuded lots of flirty vibes.
-She posed in a bed, potentially going nude, and covering up only with a white comforter.
+She posed in a bed and might have been nude as she covered up with just a white comforter.

 The model sat up in a bed with a large, plush gray headboard that made up the entire backdrop.
 She placed her right hand by her side and held onto the sheets with her left hand.
 She gazed directly at the camera with her lips slightly parted, and her luxurious locks were hard to miss.